AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs.Ext;

-(As expected, if we include the :ada:`limited` keyword in the partial view of the derived type, we must include it in its full view as well.)
+(Obviously, if we include the :ada:`limited` keyword in the partial view of the derived type, we must include it in its full view as well.)